mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 # condition (required)
 1-ifKeyName=KeyName
 1-ifKeyValue=Value
-# image should always be specified in a variant
+# image should be always specified at a variant
 1-image=...
 # others are optional
 1-exec=...